The Real Housewives of Beverly Hills season 4: Synopsis

 Giraud de Ohoven is invited by Kyle to attend a lunch with Gebbia, Kyle and Giraud de Ohoven bond but it's clear that Gebbia is the odd one out after the two rejoice in killing a bee.
 Giraud de Ohoven gets in to an argument with Glanville after Glanville calls her "Jaclyn" because her name Joyce sounds like "a big, fat pig."
 After being insulted by Glanville at Foster's night of fine-ding, Giraud de Ohoven and her husband express their anger and contempt for Glanville on the limo ride home.
-During a dinner ad Vanderpump's restaurant, Glanville and Giraud de Ohoven get into a yelling match involving a lot of curse words over Glanville's recent behavior.
+During a dinner at Vanderpump's restaurant, Glanville and Giraud de Ohoven get into a yelling match involving a lot of curse words over Glanville's recent behavior.
 The two later attempt to resolve their issues at Kim's luau but leave with mixed results.
 During a day of painting at Foster's she reveals she doesn't believe in witch craft, and after Gebbia's warnings, she starts to believe them when she thinks Gebbia has cursed her husband.
 Giraud de Ohoven bond with Kyle over feeling like Gebbia has cast a spell on them both.
 Giraud de Ohoven reveals to Kyle that her father has died, but when Kyle reveals that the group Giraud de Ohoven ends up feeling betrayed.